OWASP/www-chapter-indraprastha-institute-of-information-technology/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

-## Upcomming Events <!-- You should keep this section as it will populate your meetup events -->
+## Upcoming Events <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}